CHRI-Lab/ROSAnnotator/README.md

-       ├── rosbag-data/   # place your rosbag data here ├── booklist/   # place your predefined booklist here └── annotation/  # retrieve your annotation output here
+       ├── rosbag-data/   # place your rosbag data here ├── booklist/   # place your predefined booklist here └── annotation/  # retrieve your annotation output here └── processed/  # store all processed data of a rosbag with timestamps
    ```

    To use the desired data or files, place them into the corresponding folders.
 This location is set up to be accessible within the backend environment using attached docker volumes.